 ABOUT THE SHIP

-Gratitude was built in 1903 in Porthleven, Cornwall.
-A sailing trawler with a crew of up to 5 men and a cabin boy.
-It was a tough life out on the North Sea and some ships were wrecked.
 On the 30th September 1911 she was involved in a terrible storm in which she was close to sinking.
 Three out of five crew members were washed overboard.
-Only the cabin boy and the third mate survived and miraculously succeeded, in what was termed “A piece of outstanding seamanship” in bringing the ship back to port.
+Only the cabin boy and the third mate survived in a rescue that was termed “A piece of outstanding seamanship” in bringing the ship back to port.

 In 1932 she was sold to Sweden where she was used for long-distance fishing.
 Sailing out of the Swedish port of Grundsund during a period when lots of English cutters came to the coast to fish there, so Gratitude was not alone and according to local legend, she was Grundsund’s fastest fishing boat.
 Between 1936-38 she was completely renovated, including an extensive hull repair, only later to be used as a cargo ship.
 About twenty years on, in 1957, she changed hands again and she was converted for use as a sailing school ship.